If by work, you’re asking if you can you lose weight without exercise, then yes.

 This will be explained in a bit.

-There are extreme cases when someone may be severely overweight or obese and combining keto and exercise is simply not a feasible option.
+There are extreme cases when someone may be severely overweight or obese and combining a keto diet and exercise is simply not a feasible option.
 In this case, it is recommended that the individual loses enough weight to be able to safely combine their ketogenic diet and exercise.

 Individuals with an extreme amount of weight can generally get away with not exercising and also without sacrificing too much lean body mass.
 At higher levels of body fat, the risk of muscle loss is decreased, not completely removed.
 Conversely, the leaner you are, the higher the risk of muscle loss as you lose weight.

-There are many people in the keto space with amazing transformations that did not initially add in any exercise.
+There are many people in the keto diet space with amazing transformations that did not initially add in any exercise.
 However, I find that many, if not all of them, have now started incorporating exercise

 Weight loss vs. Fat loss